samusyrjanen/forum/README.md

 - (done) User can like a thread or a comment.
 - Admin can delete any thread or comment.
 - Admin can create a closed thread with a whitelist of permitted users.
-- Threads have a topic and an additional text field.
+- (done) Threads have a topic and an additional text field.